taha-abujrad/disable-debug-mode/README.md

 ```

 - Install the disable_debug odoo application
-- To activate the Debug mode in odoo for a certian user add the **Use Debug Mode** access group to that user
+- To activate the Debug mode in odoo for a certain user add the **Use Debug Mode** access group to that user